 Prerequisite for any interception

-The French warning system in 1939 (source: L'aviation militaire Française en 1939, P Barjot)
+The French warning system in 1939 (source: L'aviation militaire Française en 1939, P Barjot, which is in my personal library)

 In this system, the first technique is the optical one, with the use of field binoculars, because, in many cases, the identification of the planes is more accurate (depending of the training of the sentries).
 In UK, the RAF used such means even during all the Battle of Britain.